Shallow Water Demo

 Introduction

-This is a physically-based simulation of water flows across a 3-D landscape.
+This is a little fluid dynamics demo that I wrote back in 2012–2014.
+The demo simulates water flows across a 3-D landscape.
 The water surface is modelled as a 2-D heightfield using the "shallow water equations".
 The calculations are done on the GPU and the simulation runs in real time for reasonable grid sizes.

 Video